SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-1-problems-for-champions/five-special-letters/five-special-letters.md

 ## Output Data

 The result should be printed on the console as a sequence of strings, **arranged in alphabetical order**.
 Each string must be separated from the next one by a single space.
-If the weight of any of the 5 letter strings does not exist within the specified interval, print "**No**".
+If the weight of any of the 5 letter strings does not exist within the specified range, print "**No**".

 ## Constraints